PulpSpy/Confluence/2024/Satoshi.md

 * “The idiosyncratic construction of Bitcoin’s code also suggests that Satoshi had an academic background.
 It has been described as “brilliant but sloppy”, eschewing conventional software development practices like unit testing but exhibiting cutting-edge security architecture and an expert understanding of academic cryptography and economics.”
 Source

+* "When I first saw their code, I thought "Satoshi is not a programmer" because of how weird it was.
+He didn't follow normal code practices that were modern at that time.
+He made big use of locks when it was out of fashion.
+He used Hungarian notation which was no longer used.
+He made spaghetti function recursion and never used objects to encapsulate processes.
+He also targeted Windows.
+All of this indicate an older person, possibly not a software dev but from a close domain like engineering or physics.
+His whitepaper hinted at a background with a practical focus but not a mathematician."
+Amir Taaki

+* "

 * C++ developer experience  Described as "brilliant but sloppy"
 * Crypto: "But EC-DSA can't encrypt messages like RSA, it can only be used to verify signatures."
 SN
 * [MG20] additional evidence